rodydavis/Hyperion-Setup/README.md

 ![Finished Hub](https://i.imgur.com/hko62Wp.jpg)

 All of the componets run off 1 5V 10A Powersource.
 The HDMI Splitter is actually powered from the input and even with this setup my Xbox One S will still turn on and off my TV no problem.
+All of the components fit in a IKEA tool box that comes with Zip Ties.

 ![Back of TV](https://i.imgur.com/M15SLg8.jpg)